runabol/graffiti/README.md

 What you really need is a platform-agnostic data exchange format which can be consumed by any of your apps.
 Be it web, smart devices, whatever.

+Yes, REST/JSON could be a good fit but you are going to need a little help with wrangling all that semi-structured data.

 Luckily, the bright folks in Facebook created a standard called [GraphQL](http://graphql.org/) which brings the much needed civilization to the world of web services.
 While REST APIs are great and I am personally a big fan of them, they suffer from a few major drawbacks which GraphQL seeks to correct:

 1. Fine-grained control over what you get from the server.
 In a traditional REST API you might make a call like so: